abfall433/new-technical-test/README.md

 - View all projects and their budget status
 - Create new projects
-- Add users to a project
-- View all the users in the project
 - Add/See expenses to projects
 - See when a project is over budget
 - Delete things if needed

+Optional :
+- Add users to a project
+- View all the users in the project

 **We're not providing wireframes or detailed specs.** Use your judgment on: